textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

 In this task, you will create an Azure Databricks cluster within the workspace you created previously.

 1. Once the deployment of the Databricks workspace is complete, select **Go to resource** on the notification you receive.
+Alternatively, you can also open the lab resource group, and select the **Azure Databricks Service** resource named **iot-db-workspace-SUFFIX**.

    ![Under Notifications in Azure, a message that the Azure Databricks deployment succeeded is displayed, and the Go to resource button is highlighted.](media/azure-databricks-resource-created.png 'Azure Databricks deployment succeeded')